 - 5. Slip the horizontal stabilizer onto both rearward bolts. - 6.
-Screw in the fastening bolt to the stop with an 8 mm hexagon key, applying moderate hand torque (approximately 6 Nm (4.5 ft.lbs.)). - 7.
+Screw in the fastening bolt to the stop with an 8 mm hexagon key, applying moderate hand torque (approximately 6 Nm (4.5 ft.lbs.)).
+The safeguard has to be locked at the bolt head. - 7.
 Check the horizontal stabilizer for insecure attachment and inspect load transmission of elevator control system. - 8.
 Install the Pitot tube. - 9.
 Apply water resistant adhesive tape to the gap between the horizontal stabilizer and the vertical stabilizer.